kasperwelbers/cost-opinion/content/pages/updates/cost-action-training-school-in-tirana-albania_2025-01-29.md

 * 11:45 – 13:00 SNA
 * 13:00 – 14:00 Lunch
 * 14:00 – 16:00 SNA
-* 17:00  leave for Dinner in Tirana (from one of the hotels)
+* 17:00  leave for Dinner in Tirana (from one of the hotels)﻿

- ﻿

- ﻿

 ## Thursday